njwright92/portfolio/README.md

-# Portfolio
+<span style="color: #556B2F;"># Portfolio</span>

 This React-based portfolio project showcases my development skills, everything I have learned in NuCamps coding course, and incorporates popular dependencies to ensure a seamless user experience.
 The project includes links to other sites I've developed fun facts about me, and features a form for requesting custom site development.

-# Libraries:
+<span style="color: #556B2F;"># Libraries:</span>

 "@reduxjs/toolkit": Used to manage application state efficiently.
 "bootstrap": Used to create responsive and mobile-first UIs.